 The variable component of remuneration paid to a recipient may not exceed 100% of the total amount of the recipient’s fixed component of remuneration, unless decided otherwise at the Annual General Meeting.
 The General Meeting has decided to raise the total amount of variable remuneration from 100% to 200%.

-- The remuneration of persons working in monitoring operations may not be dependent on the result of the business unit he or she is monitoring.
-The remuneration of persons working in monitoring operations may be dependent on the result of the Taaleri Group as a whole.
-Taaleri Plc’s Board of Directors pays special attention to the remuneration of persons working in monitoring operations.
+The variable component of remuneration of persons working in supervisory functions is not dependent on the result of the business unit or company that he/she is supervising.
+The Board of Directors of Taaleri Plc monitors the remuneration of persons working in supervisory functions.

 Taaleri Plc's Board of Directors approves the remuneration paid to those working in control functions and to senior management, and processes the risk adaptation process estimate for the entire Group before the payment of variable remuneration.
 The Executive Management Team of Taaleri Plc approves for payment the variable components of remuneration of other recipients.

 Taaleri’s Compliance function annually evaluates the conformity to regulations of the bonus schemes and whether they have been observed.
 The Compliance function reports its observations to the Audit Committee and the Board of Directors of Taaleri Plc.
 If necessary, internal auditing also evaluates the conformity to regulations of the bonus schemes.